uben01/petri_net/README.md

 transition.graphics.beginFill('black').drawRect(this._x, this._y, this._h, this._w);
 stage.addChild(transition);
 </pre>
-The functions of CreateJS are pretty self explanatory. `drawRect` means, it will draw a rectangle.
+The functions of CreateJS are pretty self-explanatory. `drawRect` means, it will draw a rectangle.
 The top left corner is in `x,y` and it has the width and height of `w,h`.
 Drawing the connections are very similar.
 <pre>